-Unapplied Accounting Standards, etc.
+(Unapplied Accounting Standards, etc.)

-The Group has not applied the following revised and newly-established accounting standards published by March 31, 2018.
+The Group has not applied the following revised and newly-established accounting standards published by March 31, 2019.

-"Accounting Standard for Revenue Recognition" (ASBJ Statement No.29, March 30, 2018) "Implementation Guidance on Accounting Standard for Revenue Recognition" (ASBJ Guidance No.30, March 30, 2018)
+1. "Accounting Standard for Revenue Recognition" (ASBJ Statement No.29, March 30, 2018)

-(1) Outline
+"Implementation Guidance on Accounting Standard for Revenue Recognition" (ASBJ Guidance No.30, March 30, 2018) (1) Outline

-Those accounting standards were issued to show the accounting treatment and the disclosure on revenue from contracts with customers.
+Those accounting standards were issued to show the accounting treatment and disclosure of revenue from contracts with customers.

-Those accounting standards were prepared applying basic principles of IFRS 15 "Revenue from Contracts with Customers" which has applied on or after January 1, 2018, while adding alternative accounting treatments within a range not to impair the comparability if there has been some practical accounting treatments in our country to be considered.
+Those accounting standards were prepared applying basic principles of IFRS 15 "Revenue from Contracts with Customers" which was applied on or after January 1, 2018, while adding alternative accounting treatments within a range not to impair the comparability if there were some practical accounting treatments in our country to be considered.